thinkb4/a-walk-in-javascript/day_06.md

 ## Hoisting

 Hoisting is a concept described by [Douglas Crockford](https://crockford.com/about.html) many years ago, way before ES6 was even close to be dreamed.
-That concept was particularly significant in ECMAScript < 5.x adn ES6 introduced a couple of changes in the syntax that directly affects how that concept is defined.
+That concept was particularly significant in ECMAScript < 5.x and ES6 introduced a couple of changes in the syntax that directly affects how that concept is defined.
 Kyle Simpson dedicated a full section for that and, truly, there's no better explanation I can share with you than that.

 Let's see [YDKJS - Scope & Closures - Hoisting](https://github.com/getify/You-Dont-Know-JS/blob/1st-ed/scope%20%26%20closures/ch4.md)